KXAS-TV: NBC ownership

 KXAS-TV shut down its analog signal, over VHF channel 5, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its transition period UHF channel 41, using PSIP to display KXAS-TV's virtual channel as 5 on digital television receivers.
-Through its participation as a SAFER Act "nightlight" broadcaster, KXAS kept its analog signal on the air starting with a brief test pattern at 12:00 p.m. that day, followed by a loop of public service announcements from the National Association of Broadcasters (NAB) to inform viewers of the digital transition.
+The station's digital signal remained on its transition period UHF channel 41, using virtual channel 5.
+Through its participation as a SAFER Act "nightlight" broadcaster, KXAS kept its analog signal on the air starting with a brief test pattern at noon that day, followed by a loop of public service announcements from the National Association of Broadcasters (NAB) to inform viewers of the digital transition.
 The analog signal remained in lame-duck operation until June 26.

 On November 19, 2009, a fire in the electrical room of the station's Broadcast Hill studios knocked both stations off the air.
-Fire alarms were activated throughout the facility at 9:30 p.m. that evening, which resulted in staff members being evacuated from the studio; this resulted in the disruption of that evening's scheduled broadcasts of the 10:00 p.m. newscasts seen respectively on KXAS and KXTX.
+Fire alarms were activated throughout the facility at 9:30 p.m. that evening, which resulted in staff members being evacuated from the studio; this resulted in the disruption of that evening's scheduled broadcasts of the 10 p.m. newscasts seen respectively on KXAS and KXTX.
 On February 12, 2013, LIN Media chose to withdraw its interest in the Station Venture Operations joint venture as part of a corporate reorganization.
 Through the dissolution of the arrangement, NBC gained full ownership of KXAS and regained exclusive ownership in KNSD.

 On May 4, 2011, KXAS-DT2 became an affiliate of NBC Nonstop (under the branding "NBC DFW Nonstop"), a programming format exclusive to the subchannels of NBC's O&Os that featured a mix of originally-produced news and lifestyle programming and rebroadcasts of KXAS's newscasts; NBC Nonstop was relaunched as the classic television network Cozi TV on December 20, 2012.